leseb/OpenStack-ra/README.md

 Currently I wrote the most 2 missing resource agent in OpenStack.
 The ra for nova-api and nova-scheduler mainly re-use the structure of the resource agent written by Martin Gerhard Loschwitz from Hastexo.

+## Pre-requisite

+    $ sudo mkdir /usr/lib/ocf/resources.d/openstack
+    $

+And so on for every resource agent.
+For more information about each ra (here example for nova-scheduler):

+    $ crm info ocf:openstack:nova-scheduler

 ## Nova-API

 The ra checks if the pid exists and also verifies if the nova-api listening ports are opened.

-## Nova-Scheduler

-The ra checks if the pid exists and also verifies if the connection to the AMQP server is properly established.
-Thus the ra is not compatible with Zero-MQ.

-## Examples

-For nova-api:
+Usage:

      primitive p_nova_api ocf:openstack:nova-api \
              params config="/etc/nova/nova.conf" \
 	     op monitor interval="5s" timeout="5s" \

-For nova-scheduler:
+## Nova-Scheduler

+The ra checks if the pid exists and also verifies if the connection to the AMQP server is properly established.
+Thus the ra is also compatible with Zero-MQ but in this case only checks the connection to the database.

+Usage:

     primitive p_scheduler ocf:openstack:nova-scheduler \
-    	params config="/etc/nova/nova.conf" \
+        params config="/etc/nova/nova.conf" amqp_server_port="5765" database_server_port="3307" \
 	op monitor interval="30s" timeout="30s" \

+If you use zero-MQ

+    primitive p_scheduler ocf:openstack:nova-scheduler \
+	params config="/etc/nova/nova.conf" zeromq="true" \
+        op monitor interval="30s" timeout="30s" \

+## Nova-cert

+Same checks as nova-scheduler

+## Nova-consoleauth

+Same checks as nova-scheduler

+## Nova-vnc

+The ra checks if the pid exists and also verifies if the vnc service is listenning on his port.
+The ra is alos compatible with xvpvnc